janemok/janemok/README.md

 ### ✏Relevant classes I've taken include:

 - Discrete Mathematics, Data Structures in Java, Advanced Programming, Natural Language Processing, Psychology of Curiosity, Language
-Brain and Mind, Cognitive Neuroscience, Developmental Psychology
+Brain and Mind, Cognitive Neuroscience, Developmental Psychology, Stress and the Brain, Computational Linear Algebra

 📫 Please reach out at jane.mok@columbia.edu!
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/mokjane/)